Ready to explore one of the most amazing wonders of the world? Machu Picchu, Peru is one of the most breathtaking historical landmarks in the world.

 You can take a Full-Day Tour from Cusco to Machu Picchu on the train.
 That way, you can enjoy the magnificent heights of the Andes along your way, with a guided tour of the site on reaching.

-If you are up to the challenge, you can reach the ruins, which are at an elevation of 7,000 feet, by hiking the Inca Trail.
-Only authorized tour groups are allowed on the trail, so you will have to join one of these, instead of going solo.
+If you are up to the challenge, you can reach the ruins, which are at an elevation of 7,000 feet, by hiking the Inca Trail along the Urubamba River.
+Only authorized tour groups are allowed on the Inca Trail, so you will have to join one of these, instead of going solo.

 If you are in for more adventure, a 4-Day Multi-Activity Inca Trail might interest you too.